briatte/ggnet/README.md

 Here's a slightly modified version that takes the following arguments:

     ggnet(net,                      # an object of class network size = 12,                # node size
           alpha = .75,              # transparency
-					arrow.size = .25,         #
+          weight.method = "sum",    # weight nodes by "degree", "indegree", "outdegree" or "none" (unweighted) weight.quartiles = FALSE, # break weights to quartiles node.group = NULL,        # what to color the nodes with node.colors = NULL,       # what colors to use for the node classes names = c("", ""),        # what to call the node color and node weight legends label.nodes = FALSE,      # add vertex names in small print segment.size = .25,
-					segment.size = .25,       #
+          arrow.size = .25,
-		      weight.method = "sum",    # weight nodes by "degree", "indegree", "outdegree" or "none" (unweighted) weight.quartiles = FALSE, # break weights to quartiles node.group = NULL,        # what to color the nodes with node.colors = NULL,       # what colors to use for the node classes names = c("", ""),        # what to call the node color and node weight legends label.nodes = FALSE,      # add vertex names in small print legend.position = "right")
+          legend.position = "right")

 [mm]: http://sumtxt.wordpress.com/2011/07/02/visualizing-networks-with-ggplot2-in-r/